Current policies and guidance

 - Penwortham Town Neighbourhood Development Plan (NDP)

 Central government planning policy is set out primarily in the National Planning Policy Framework (NPPF).
-Originally published in 2012, this was revised in July 2018 by the Ministry of Housing, Communities and Local Government, and again in February 2019, along with updated Planning Practice Guidance which supports the NPPF.
+Originally published in 2012, this was revised in 2018 and 2019 by the Ministry of Housing, Communities and Local Government, and again in 2021, along with updated Planning Practice Guidance which supports the NPPF.

 This plan, prepared by Lancashire County Council, is made up of several documents.
 It contains mineral and waste-specific policies/site allocations for use in determining planning applications for waste or quarry developments in the area and forms part of South Ribble Borough Council's development plan.
 Lancashire County Council is reviewing the adopted Minerals and Waste Local Plan and the adopted Site Allocation and Development Management Policies Local Plan.